-Gurmarg Educare is only Academy in Chandigarh which deals specially and Exclusively with CLAT and all other national and state level Law Entrance Exam Coaching....Unlike other pretending law academy who are basically judiciary academy, or to say banking or civil service coaching institutes.
-We prepare for CLAT, AILET, SLAT, PU CET, BLAT, CULEE, IPU, LAWCET, MH CET, PU OCET, DU LLB, ULSAT and other Law Entrance Examinations and provide coaching in heart of the Chandigarh.
-Our Aim is to make law entrance examinations a cakewalk for the law aspirants who are seen running from pillar to post in search of good guidance.
+Gurmarg Educare is the only Academy in Chandigarh which deals specially and Exclusively with CLAT and all other national and state level Law Entrance Exam Coaching....Unlike other pretending law academies which are just giving coaching for either Judiciary or CLAT or civil services.
+We prepare for CLAT, AILET, SLAT, PU CET, BLAT, CULEE, IPU, LAWCET, MH CET, PU OCET, DU LLB, ULSAT and other Law Entrance Examinations and provide coaching in heart We ensure that the law entrance examinations are just a doodle and not a rocket science for all the aspirants who make all the efforts to get appropriate guidance.
 SLA is synonymous with professionalism and excellence in the field of law entrance exams coaching and has been in the industry for the past several years.
-The institute has produced unmatched results.

 With a relaxing learning environment, our highly experienced faculty members already helped thousands of students for law admission test preparation in Chandigarh.
 Now with the help of our online CLAT coaching classes, we are now available in every nook and corner of our country.
 Our best CLAT coaching classes and experienced faculty is now available on your mobile phone, laptops.
 We also arrange doubt clear sessions to analyze the students’ weakness and provide them with an effective solution immediately.